-3 If your network has zones, choose the zone for your AppleShare IP Web & File Server from the "Current zone" pop-up menu.
+3 If your network allows you to designate a zone, choose the zone for your server from the "Current zone" pop-up menu.

 Zones are groups of devices arranged according to logical categories, such as usage or geography.
 If your network has a router (a device used to connect networks), then it has zones.
 Your server will appear in this zone in the Chooser.